 Since this question is one of the most common interview questions asked, you want to have a strong answer.
 It’s essential that the hiring manager leaves the interview thinking you are the best candidate for the position, so take the necessary time to organize your answer so that you can include as many details as possible.

 Once you start putting your answer together, run it by a friend or mentor.
 Many candidates don’t put in enough time practicing before interviewing.
 While you never know exactly what questions you will be asked in interviews, questions like this are a safe bet.
 If you come across as unprepared and just rambling on, it may look like you aren’t interested in the position.
 Employers are looking for someone who understands the job search process and what it takes to be prepared.

 Remember to focus your answers on details the interviewer wouldn’t see on your resume.
 Every question you answer should provide context to your resume and application.
 Just be sure to make it clear that your experience and past work make you a top candidate for the position.

-You only get once chance to make a first impression, so make it count.
-Be fully prepared for all of your interviews and you'll be much more likely to get hired.
+You only get one chance to make a first impression, so make it count.
+Be fully prepared for all of your interviews and you’ll be much more likely to get hired.